-Now that we’ve covered the basics of PostgreSQL and MySQL let’s compare and contrast the two database management systems.
+Now that we’ve covered the basics of PostgreSQL and MySQL, let’s compare and contrast the two database management systems.

 - Extensibility is built into PostgreSQL.
-One can build their data types, indexing types, operational languages, and so on in PostgreSQL.
+One can build data types, indexing types, operational languages, and so on in PostgreSQL.

-- PostgreSQL is a more powerful database management system that is well-suited for a company that has to run complicated queries rapidly in a vast setting.
+- PostgreSQL is a more powerful database management system well-suited for a company that has to run complicated queries rapidly in a vast setting.
 MySQL, on the other hand, is an excellent choice for a corporation with a limited budget and infrastructure.

 - PostgreSQL offers comprehensive data types like arrays, hstore, and user-defined data types, but MySQL primarily provides standardized data types (string, numeric, date, and time).

 - MySQL is a multilevel database with a number of storage engines.
 PostgreSQL is a unified storage management server.

 - MySQL uses IF and NULL statements, whereas Postgres SQL uses CASE statements instead.
 In addition, MySQL works in a single container and uses a single thread, but PostgreSQL runs in several processes.